Azure/communication-ui-library/docs/architecture/ErrorReporting.md

 1. ACS backend errors: Errors returned by the REST calls to ACS backend services.

-   1. These can be transient or permanent (special case: permission error).
+   1. These can be transient or permanent (special case: permission error from REST API).

-2. UI errors: Programming errors in the UI library / errors returned from other browser APIs
+2. UI errors: Programming errors in the UI library / errors returned from other browser APIs.
+This is a catch-all for all errors not generated from the ACS SDK libraries.

 ## ACS backend errors